andrewvo89/rules-engine-ts/README.md

 // }
 ```

-### `normalize<T extends Union | RootUnion>(union: T): T`
+### `normalize<T extends Union | RootUnion>(union: T, options?: Options): T`

-Normaliztion is a process that ensures that the ruleset is in a consistent state.
-It performs the following mutations recursively:
+Normalization is a process that ensures that the ruleset is in a consistent state.
+It performs the following updates recursively in the following order:

-- Removes any unions without any rules
-- Removes any unions that do not conform to the type system
+- Removes any rules or unions that do not conform to the type system. `options.remove_failed_validations`
-- Removes any rules that do not conform to the type system
+- Removes any unions without any rules. `options.remove_empty_unions`
+- Converts any union with a single rule to a rule. `options.promote_single_rule_unions`
-- Updates all parent ids to match the parent union
+- Updates all parent ids to match the parent union `options.update_parent_ids`

+All these updates are turned on by default.
+You can disable them by passing in an options object as the second argument with the corresponding properties set to false.

 > Note: This function mutates the input union.
 Clone the union before passing it in if you want to maintain its original state.